marcgarciamassaneda/GuideBot-Team-Piola/PROJECTE_FINAL/README.md

 - `/start`: starts the conversation.
 - `/help`: offers help about the available commands.
 - `/author`: shows information about the authors of the project.
-You must download the photo authors.JPG to be able to see the picture of the authors.
 - `/go destination`: starts a guidance from the location of the user to the chosen destination.
 - `/where`: shows the current location of the user.
 - `/cancel`: cancels the active guidance of the user.